 - (A) In each new subdivision, the City Council shall determine the type, location and extent of necessary public improvements (the "Public improvements") depending upon the characteristics of the proposed development and its relationship to surrounding areas.
-Improvements shall be made by the applicant at the applicant's expense according to standards and specifications prepared by a qualified professional engineer in accordance with the applicable City of Northglenn regulations. - (B) Public improvements, including, but not limited to, all streets, road rights-of-way, and sidewalk, drainage, and landscape improvements located within street and road rights-of-way, shall conform to the requirements of the applicable City planning documents, the Northglenn Municipal Code, and all other regulations pertaining to the development of land. - (C) The City may also require Public Improvements as a condition of Site Development Plan approval, which shall be subject to the requirements of this Section 11-5-6, including an agreement and the financial guarantee as set forth herein subject to City Council approval, to the extent the characteristics of the proposed development and its relationship to surrounding areas require additional public infrastructure.
+Improvements shall be made by the applicant at the applicant's expense according to standards and specifications prepared by a qualified professional engineer in accordance with the applicable City of Northglenn regulations. - (B) Public improvements, including, but not limited to, all streets, road rights-of-way, and sidewalk, drainage, and landscape improvements located within street and road rights-of-way, shall conform to the requirements of the applicable City planning documents, the Northglenn Municipal Code, and all other regulations pertaining to the development of land. - (C) THE CITY MAY ALSO REQUIRE PUBLIC IMPROVEMENTS AS A CONDITION OF SITE DEVELOPMENT PLAN APPROVAL, WHICH SHALL BE SUBJECT TO THE REQUIREMENTS OF THIS SECTION 11-5-6, INCLUDING AN AGREEMENT AND THE FINANCIAL GUARANTEE AS SET FORTH HEREIN SUBJECT TO CITY COUNCIL APPROVAL, TO THE EXTENT THE CHARACTERISTICS OF THE PROPOSED DEVELOPMENT AND ITS RELATIONSHIP TO THE SURROUNDING AREAS REQUIRE ADDITIONAL PUBLIC INFRASTRUCTURE.